Tobias Bech: AGF

-After one season in Germany, Bech returned to Denmark, signing a five-year deal on 26 June 2023, with AGF.
+After one season in Germany, Bech returned to Denmark, signing a five-year deal on 26 June 2023 with AGF.
 He scored on his debut for the club, securing a 1–0 victory against rivals Vejle on the first matchday of the season.

+In the 2025–26 season he won the Danish Championship with the club, the first in 40 years.
+Afterwards, he was nominated for the Superliga player of the year award.

 Personal life

 Bech was diagnosed with ADHD, which prevented him from playing with the Danish youth national teams.